Jesus answered, “The greatest is, ‘Hear, O Israel, the Lord our God, the Lord is one. Mark 12:29

 27 When he has made her drink the water, then it shall happen, if she is defiled and has committed a trespass against her husband, that the water that causes the curse will enter into her and become bitter, and her body will swell, and her thigh will fall away; and the woman will be a curse among her people.
 28 If the woman is not defiled, but is clean, then she shall be free and shall conceive offspring.

 29 This is the Law of Jealousy, when a wife, being under her husband, goes astray, and is defiled 30 or when the spirit of jealousy comes on a man, and he is jealous of his wife, then he shall set the woman before the Lord, and the priest shall execute on her all of this law.
 31 The man shall be free from iniquity, and that woman shall bear her iniquity.’ ”

 28 One of the scribes came, and heard them reasoning together, and knowing that he had answered them well, asked him, “Which commandment is the greatest of all?”

 29 Jesus answered, “The greatest is, ‘Hear, O Israel, the Lord our God, the Lord is one.
 30 You shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 This is the first commandment.

 31 The second is this: ‘You shall love your neighbor as yourself.’
 There is no other commandment greater than these.”

-32 The scribe said to him, “Truly, teacher, you have said well that he is one, and there is none other but he, 33 and to love him with all the heart, and with all the understanding, with all the soul, and with all the strength, and to love his neighbor as himself, is more important than all whole burnt offerings and sacrifices.”
+32 The scribe said to him, “Truly, teacher, you have spoken well that He is one, and there is none other but he, 33 and to love him with all the heart and with all the understanding with all the soul and with all the strength, and to love his neighbor as himself, is more important than all whole burnt offerings and sacrifices.”

 34 When Jesus saw that he answered wisely, he said to him, “You are not far from the Kingdom of God.”